Barnsley town centre bar has licence revoked after police allege “15 and 16 year olds” visited

 During yesterday’s (December 19) statutory licensing regulatory board sub-committee meeting, Ashley Stockton, director of Sugar Events LTD, said the venue had been “subject to other bar’s hearsay towards us,” adding that police visits to the club had “absolutely crippled” his business.

-“I diagree there’ss been countless breaches.
-There’s absolutly no evidence on some of your points.”
+“I disagree there’s been countless breaches.
+There’s absolutely no evidence on some of your points.”

 Anna Harper, designated premises supervisor, asked why the venue was being “targeted”, adding: “there was no way I would allow anyone underage to go there.”

-Mrs Harper told the meeting that some of the police’s claims were “unfounded”, adding that since she bagn working at he venue in August, she had run a “tight ship”.
+Mrs Harper told the meeting that some of the police’s claims were “unfounded”, adding that since she began working at he venue in August, she had run a “tight ship”.

 In their evidence, Mr Stockton and Mrs Harper stated: “We are starting to suspect…that other venues are the ‘source of this information’ and are adamant they are going to close The Sugar Club down for having underage persons for their own benefit.